icons8/lunacy-docs/docs/text.md

 ### Font color picker

-This control is a standard color picker that allows you to choose the required color from the color field or from preset colors, as well as to manually enter the required color code.
-For more information about using the color picker, click <a href="https://docs.icons8.com/styling/#color-picker" target="_blank">here</a>.
+This control is a standard <a href="https://docs.icons8.com/styling/#color-picker" target="_blank">color picker</a> that lets you choose the required color:

+1. From the color field.
+2. From preset colors.

+Also, you can manually enter the required color code (3).

 ![Font color picker](public/text-colorpicker.png)